 Next, use a flea comb to go through your cats' fur on a regular basis.
 To be most effective, slowly run the comb through their fur and then dip it into a glass of soapy water to clear it.
 If you find fleas, they'll end up in the water which you can then flush away.

-Finally, use a deterrent product like food grade diatomaceous earth or cedar oil directly on your cats' fur.
+Finally, use a deterrent product like food grade diatomaceous earth directly on your cats' fur.
 Massage it in and, in the case of DE, avoid dusting it to make sure that kitty won't breathe it in.
 These all-natural products will kill fleas and keep them away but will need repeat applications to remain effective.
 You can also use a little diatomaceous earth as a barrier for other insects at entryways and under baseboards.